 By bus: You can take a direct bus to Sitges by the company Mon bus.
-The journey takes from 25min and costs around 7 euros.
-The bus leaves from in front of Terminal 1.
+The journey takes 25 minutes and costs around 7 euros.
+The bus leaves in front of Terminal 1.

 By train: There are no direct trains from Barcelona El Prat airport to Sitges.
-You have to first take a local train from Terminal 2 to El Prat station where you have to change to another local train that goes to south.
+First you need to take a local train from Terminal 2 to El Prat station, where you must change to another local train going to the south.
 That line is called R2.
-Trains run every 30 minutes both from airport and El Prat.
-You can buy the ticket from Barcelona Airport Train station to Sitges from an automate.
-The price is around 4 euros.
+Trains run every 30 minutes, both from the airport and El Prat.
+You can buy tickets from Barcelona Airport Train station to Sitges from an automate.
+The cost is about 4 euros.

 Website for trains: renfe.com

 Most shops are concentrated on the Carrer de Sant Francesc and its vicinity.
 You'll find a good selection of small artisan shops with clothing, accessories and jewelry.
 There’s a bigger selection of shops in Vilanova i Geltrú, which is located only 7 minutes southwards from Sitges.

 Sitges is a somewhat more expensive destination than its neighboring towns on the Catalonian coast.
 There is big gap in accommodation prices between the low and the high seasons.
 In June, the prices of hotel rooms start to rise towards the peak in July and August.